cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 Additionally you can also define the number of application instances in your application manifest.yml file with the [instance manifest attribute](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#instances).

-Example for defining an application with 2 instances in your manifest.yml file:
+An example for defining an application with 2 instances in your `manifest.yml` file:

 ```shell
     memory: 512mb
     instances: 2